-Mr. Williams, 61, has been President of the Joint Center for Political and Economic Studies in Washington, D. C. since 1972 and was appointed Chief Executive Officer of the Center in 1991.
+Mr. Williams, 61, has been President and Chief Executive Officer of the Joint Center for Political and Economic Studies in Washington, D. C. since 1972.
 He is a director of Grumman Corp. and Riggs National Bank of Washington, D. C. Mr. Williams has been a Promus director since October 1992.
 He is a member of the Audit Committee.